chayan93/JSONViewer/README.md

 # JSON Viewer
-A chrome extention that formats/beautifies the selected valid JSON text and show the same in a new browser tab - helpful in viewing the JSON file in a more readable format.
+A chrome extension that formats/beautifies the selected valid JSON text and show the same in a new browser tab - helpful in viewing the JSON file in a more readable format.

 ## Installation
 - Download the github repository to your local computer and unzip it.
-- Check how to use unpacked chrome extention [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#:~:text=To%20load%20an%20unpacked%20extension,the%20bottom%20of%20the%20menu) and follow the instructions.
+- Check how to use unpacked chrome extension [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#:~:text=To%20load%20an%20unpacked%20extension,the%20bottom%20of%20the%20menu) and follow the instructions.

 ## Features
 - Generates a formatted/beautified view of the selected valid JSON text